apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/build.en.md

   )))
 ),
 WRITE( -- Data writing configuration.
 If not configured, some parameters will take effect by default.
-  WORKER_THREAD=20, -- The size of the thread pool for writing data to the target end.
+  WORKER_THREAD=20, -- Affects full and incremental tasks, the size of the thread pool for writing data to the target end.
 If not configured, the default value will be used.
-  BATCH_SIZE=1000, -- The maximum number of records for a batch write operation of a stock task.
+  BATCH_SIZE=1000, -- Affects full and incremental tasks, the maximum number of records for a batch write operation in a stock task.
 If not configured, the default value will be used.
+If the amount of data in a transaction is greater than this value, the incremental situation may exceed the set value.
   RATE_LIMITER ( -- Rate limiting algorithm.
 If not configured, no rate limiting.
   TYPE( -- Algorithm type.
 Optional: TPS
   NAME='TPS',